-Prospective Statement of Service Performance 2014-15
+Prospective Statement of Service Performance 2015-16

-Objective 1 : To operate efficient, cost-effective, consistent and fair claims management and re-build processes in accordance with the company's insurance policy obligations, and consistent with preserving its rights under reinsurance treaties
+Objective 1: To operate efficient, cost-effective, consistent and fair claims management and re-build programmes in accordance with the company's insurance policy obligations, and consistent with preserving its rights under reinsurance treaties

-Initiative Performance measure КРІ of practice standards to facilitate successful outcomes for customers in a cost effective manner Operation of effective systems to deliver consistent and fair claims decisions in efficient cost- effective and timely manner 30 June 2015: Decision Packs (offers) distributed to 99% of customers for whom a claim notification has been received by February 2015 30 June 2015: Settlement elections have been made by 92.5% of customers issued with Decision Packs prior to 31 March 2015 30 June 2015: Damage assessments completed for 100% of those customers from whom a claim notification has been received by February 2015 Timely and effective communication with customers regarding claims progress and building opportunities 30 September 2014: Regular and measurable communication is taking place with customers who are in the build queue - 90% compliance to agreed metrics 31 December 2014 and 30 June 2015: Solutions Team1 has processed all cases referred to it more than three months earlier Build costs efficiency managed • Actual build cost within 5% of the estimated value of scope of repair/rebuild (RFP DRA 2).
+Initiative Performance measure KPI Comply with industry code of practice standards to facilitate successful outcomes for customers in a cost effective manner of practice standards to systems to deliver consistent and fair claims outcomes for customers in a decisions in efficient cost- 30 June 2016: Decision Packs (offers) distributed to 99% of customers for whom a claim notification has been received by December 2015 30 June 2016: Settlement elections have been made by 92.5% of customers issued with Decision Packs prior to 31 March 2016 30 June 2016: Damage assessments completed for 100% of those customers from whom a claim notification has been received by February 2016 Regular and effective communication with customers appropriate for their stage in the claims settlement process.
+30 June 2016: Regular and measurable communication is taking place with customers who are in the build queue Build costs efficiency managed Actual build cost within 5% of the estimated value of scope of repair/rebuild (RFP DRA1).

-1 A specialty team charged with seeking to identify the issues that are disrupting progress of a claim towards settlement 2 Detailed Repair/Rebuild Analysis updated at the time of issue of a Request for Proposal (tender) to builders.
+&lt;sup>1 Detailed Repair/Rebuild Analysis updated at the time of issue of a Request for Proposal (tender) to builders.

-Seek to take industry- leading roles in utilisation of building capacity, procurement systems and in research and innovation that expedite and enhance the cost effectiveness of the rebuild Demonstrable assessment of Southern Response industry- leading contribution and progress with claim and building throughput; engagement with leading building industry participants: geo- technical, building regulatory and structural advice integrated in operations 31 December 2014: 1,0533 house repairs/rebuilds completed 30 June 2015: 1,5784 house repairs/rebuilds completed Survey of all Southern Response contracted volume group builders and MBIE5 as to Southern Response's contribution carried out Operate a dispute resolution system that is equitable and responsive to all customers while observing customers' entitlements from their AMI policy 30 September 2014: Completion of and assessment of the outcomes of a trial of expansion of the jurisdiction of the ISO6 with results having determined the future of the revised approach 31 December 2014: completion of review and assessment of ISO's experiences of dealing with Southern Response matters and implementation of recommendations for improvements
+Seek to take industry-leading roles in utilisation of building capacity, procurement systems and in research and innovation that expedite and enhance the effectiveness of the rebuild in terms of time, quality and costs Demonstrable assessment of Southern Response's industry- leading contribution and progress with claim and building throughput; engagement with leading building industry participants: geo- technical, building regulatory and structural advice integrated in operations • 31 December 2015: 1,4322 house repairs/rebuilds completed 30 June 2016: 1,8803 house repairs/rebuilds completed Ensure that the quality of the work undertaken is of an industry-leading standard with reference to Southern Response's quality management framework and quality metrics from completed work December 2015 and June 2016: survey MBIE and CERA as to their impressions of Southern Response performance and contribution.
+Operate both dispute resolution and dispute prevention systems that is equitable and responsive to all customers while observing customers' entitlements from their AMI policy Business as Usual areas manage and resolve customer disagreements • Ongoing: Dispute rates in Technical Review and Resolution area below 5% of total overcap claims the demand anticipated from the insurance response in the residential sector.

-3 This throughput target has been derived through analysis of the Canterbury residential market capacity and the demand anticipated from the insurance response in the residential sector.
+$^{2}$ This throughput target has been derived through analysis of the Canterbury residential market capacity and the demand anticipated from the insurance response in the residential sector.